sunnybharne/macdwm/docs/docs-content/index.md

 ## Quick start (for impatient people)

-1. Install with Homebrew: `brew tap sunnybharne/tap && brew install macdwm`
+1. Download the binary from [releases](https://github.com/sunnybharne/macdwm/releases)
+2. Make it executable: `chmod +x macdwm`
-2. Give it Accessibility permissions (System Settings → Privacy & Security → Accessibility)
+3. Give it Accessibility permissions (System Settings → Privacy & Security → Accessibility)
-3. Set up auto-start: `./scripts/install-autostart.sh` (from project directory)
+4. Set up auto-start: `./scripts/install-autostart.sh` (from project directory)
-4. Look for the terminal icon in your menu bar
+5. Look for the terminal icon in your menu bar
-5. Try `Cmd+Ctrl+Left` on a window.
+6. Try `Cmd+Ctrl+Left` on a window.
 It should tile to the left half.
 If it doesn't, you probably didn't give it permissions.

+**Alternative**: Install with Homebrew: `brew tap sunnybharne/tap && brew install macdwm` (requires GitHub access)

 **Note**: Auto-start is recommended because window managers should just be running all the time.